AmaniTechnologiesLtd/React_Native_SDK/README.md

 // See react docs for more information. const onStartButtonPressed = useCallback(() => {
     startAmaniSDKWithToken({ server: "https://server.example", id: idNumber, token: customerToken, lang: "tr"}, (data) => {
-      if (data.apiExceptionCode) {
-        // Due to differences in the native SDKs this field always null for iOS }
       if (data.isTokenExpired) {
         // CUSTOMER_TOKEN is expired
       }